Business Administration, M.B.A.

 HMG 5506Service Experience Marketing for Hospitality Management3

-Students will complete three of the four listed courses below for a total of nine (9) semester hours.
-Selection is based on advisor approval and course availability.
+Students will complete three of the following four courses for a total of nine (9) semester hours. **9

 Compensation and Benefits